Despite Repeated Actions, Professional Beggars Roam In Federal Capital - UrduPoint

 Despite Repeated Actions, Professional Beggars Roam In Federal Capital

-They keep on knocking vehicle's windowpane; chasing shoppers in the markets, and making visitors mood off at the tourist spots, until and unless they are provided some alms, complained the people of various walks of life while talking to APP on Tuesday.
+They keep on knocking vehicle's windowpane; chasing shoppers in the markets, and making visitors mood off at the tourist spots, until and unless they are provided some alms, complained the people of various walks of life while talking to APP.

 Salman Raza, a resident of Sector G-11/4, said there was a rush of teenager beggars at every nook and cranny of the city.
 The majority of underage beggars were comprised of Afghan migrated children who are assigned duties in various markets, signals and tourist spots with a target of specific amount of money to collect in a day.